DOWNLOAD

 Responsibility

-The core leadership team must be at the centre of equality, diversity and inclusion, to have the desired impact and ensure that there is accountability for addressing race inequity.
+The core leadership team must be at the centre of equality, diversity and inclusion, to have the desired impact and ensure that there is accountability for addressing inequity.

 3